Best Discreet Health Band for Watch Wearers in 2026

 • Sleep accuracy slightly behind Oura

-• Smaller ecosystem (less third-party integrations)
+• Smaller ecosystem (fewer third-party integrations)

 • Ring sizing is permanent